programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 </div>

+### Uncovering New Research Questions

-An additional benefit of a gazetteer project is that it is highly iterative: while an initial research question or two about the source will leads to its initial structure, the act of recording simple amounts of data can actually serve to generate various follow-up research questions.
+An additional benefit of a gazetteer project is that it is highly iterative: while an initial research question or two about the source will lead to a preliminary structure, the act of recording simple amounts of data can actually serve to generate various follow-up research questions.

 In this case, a researcher might now want to know more than just which settlements had some sort of Jewish population.
 They could, for example, look into the size of the populations in various settlements.
 In the case of Narbonne, Benjamin gives a figure of 300 Jews.
 In the cases of Barcelona and Gerona, he gives no number, but he describes either a 'holy' or 'small' congregation, which are clues to the size of the Jewish communities there.
 A researcher could then ask questions to know more about cities which had large, small or no Jewish populations.
 For example, they could see whether certain cities were centers of Jewish education.